 Having so completed her contracted tour (which she could not have known would be her last in America) and travelled back to the east coast via Panama, a sorely needed opportunity arose to forge paths afresh.
 Elizabeth accepted an invitation from her friend the widow Sara Bull and left for Europe in September 1888.
 To begin, she spent a week sightseeing in London, followed by her one and only visit to Norway, to Lysøen Island - the Island of Light.
 This was the former home of Sara's husband, the Norwegian composer and proponent of the Romantic movement, Ole Bull.
 She described the trip there as 'like a dream floating into fairy harbors & seeing shores that fade with day.' and noted that it certainly provided at least a beginning of the needed escape from recent experiences past.
 Ole's brother Edvard provided a strong welcome, but his 'quiet old wife' in Elizabeth's words, was in fact her first true connection to Ibsen, In her youth, she had worked with him at the Norwegian Theatre at Bergen - founded by Ole Bull.
 It is not however certain whether any special weight was given to this in their conversations of the time.
 This experience was both Elizabeth's introduction and her one and only visit to the captivating home country of the playwright she would soon come to be defined by.

-And what of her literal theatrical voice, central to the appeal of an actress?
+And what of her literal theatrical voice?
 Elizabeth in fact made several radio broadcasts for the BBC in the 1920s, but unfortunately, typically for the time, recordings were not made.
 Tree provides a clue, as Elizabeth noted him as saying to her "How American you are, in spite of your voice!".
 The elocution lessons she had taken had no doubt reduced signs of any American accent she may once have had.
 Her having some degree of the trained Transatlantic accent of the late 19th and early 20th century might perhaps be a fair guess.

 As her situation stabilised somewhat, Elizabeth was drawn to the challenging nature of Henrik Ibsen's plays and their radical challenge to societal expectations and gender roles.
 But she, initially with actress Marion Lea and later the help of her close supporters such as the theatre critic and early Ibsen promoter William Archer, had first to engage in a delicate and frustrating game of diplomacy over the thorny issues of rights, translations and professional pride.
 Powerful men such as early Ibsenite Edmund Gosse and up and coming publisher William Heinemann were successfully charmed and placated and the path ahead was free.
 She was now able to organise, manage and produce entire productions independently.